 That same afternoon, this same man in the brown leather bomber jacket, appeared in a third floor office in front of an assistant, Debbie.
 He was crouching in a corner, terrified.
 He faded away before her eyes.
-It seems that he may have been killed in this office, by an associate of Mickey Cohen.
+It seems that he may have been killed in this office, by an associate of Micky Cohen.

 Micky’s Ciro’s Club Enforcer, Gus

-Apparently, The Comedy Store owners have an unpaid, floor security manager in spirit form.
-Staff members have often seen a man whom they call Gus; standing in the back of the performance room, dressed in his dress black dress suit and fedora, eying the crowd and watching the staff perform their duties.
+Apparently, The Comedy Store owners have an unpaid floor security manager in spirit form.
+Staff members have often seen a man whom they call Gus, standing in the back of the performance room, dressed in his dress black dress suit and fedora, eying the crowd and watching the staff perform their duties.

 While on the phone, talking on a business call, Comedy Store Vice-President Michael, and the employee who sits at a desk across from him, both saw a man dressed in forties attire walk between their desks, glancing at them, perhaps checking on their work habits.
 He disappeared as he left their office space.
 Just a few seconds after seeing this entity, both Michael and his employee dashed through the doorway following the entity on patrol into the adjacent office.
-The employee there didn’t see anyone living come through his office.
+The employee there didn’t see anyone living come through.

-Appear in solid form in the back when something interesting is happening in the show rooms; perhaps wanting to put their best foot forward and fit in with the living better.
+Dressed in 1940s style suits, they appear in solid form in the back when something interesting is happening in the show rooms; perhaps wanting to put their best foot forward and fit in with the living better.

-Pain in Heart of the Building
+Pain in the Heart of the Building

 Screams, moans and cries are heard coming from the basement area.

-The abortion process was done by a nurse, probably in a crude procedure that had the risk of the woman bleeding to death or dying from infection in an un-sterile environment.
+The abortion was done by a nurse, probably in a crude procedure that had the risk of the woman bleeding to death or dying from infection in an un-sterile environment.

-Comedians/doormen/security men Joey Gaynor and Blake Clark’s Terrifying Experiences with this black-hearted spirit thug:
+Joey Gaynor and Blake Clark’s Terrifying Experiences with this black-hearted spirit thug:

-One early morning at 3 AM, Blake and another staff member had heard a low “guttural growl” coming from the basement.
+One early morning at 3 AM, Blake and another staff member heard a low “guttural growl” coming from the basement.
 Blake and another staff member bravely went down to investigate.
 The padlocked gate in front of the basement was bending out, like something was pushing, trying to get out.

 The gate suddenly snapped back into place.
 But before their eyes, they saw a huge, seven foot black form now standing in front of the gate, a menacing entity that “radiated evil and malevolence”.
-Blake and the other staff member didn’t stick around to see what it would do and flew up the stairs and out of the building.
+Blake and the other staff member didn’t stick around long enough to see what it would do and flew up the stairs and out of the building.

-Blake and Gaynor went down to the basement to see if it was still there.
+Blake and Gaynor went down to the basement later to see if it was still there.
 Yes indeed.
 It formed in a corner of a room, a big dark mass of a man with no face, with a very menacing countenance.
 It whizzed by them, and they ran up the stairs in record time.